 ga('create', 'UA-XXXXXXXX-X', 'mysite.com');

-Q: In Product Description, are the other tabs like "Features," "Technical Specs,"etc. important?
+21. In the Product Description, are the other tabs like "Features," "Technical Specs," etc. important?

 It’s not necessary to use these tabs if you don’t have any information to put there.
 However, if your products have a ton of technical specifications and they’re causing your product descriptions to run long, separating them into tabs could be useful.